MJ-LAB-Harvard/BRIDGE-model/README.md

 This simulator provides an **interactive online interface** to:
 - Test "what-if" scenarios.
 - Visualize projected impacts on the biomedical research workforce, research outputs, and innovation outcomes.
 - Examine extended outcomes and scenarios not included in the main text.
+-
+**Note:** Running the model requires **Vensim DSS** software however, the online simulator is open.
 It is designed as a tool for **researchers, policymakers, and the public** to explore the long-term implications of NIH budget changes.

 ---